isomerpages/isomerpages-isomergovsg/_resources/6-managing-your-navigation-bar.md

 * Change the content by amending the section below inside navigation.yml
 * Click on "Commit changes" button

-<font color="red"><b>Note: Be very careful with the spacing in the navigation.yml file.
-Your website will break if the spacing are incorrect</b></font>
 ```
 # Sample navigation.yml file section for reference